 New Zealand at the Winter Olympic Games

 New Zealand made its first appearance at the Winter Olympic Games in Oslo, Norway in 1952 and has attended all Winter Games since then except for in 1956 in Cortina d'Ampezzo, Italy and 1964 in Innsbruck, Austria.
-New Zealand fielded a bobsleigh team at the 1988 Calgary Winter Olympic Games which is its first entry in an Olympic winter sport other than alpine skiing.
+New Zealand fielded a bobsleigh team at the 1988 Calgary Games which was its first entry in an Olympic winter sport other than alpine skiing.

-The nation won its first medal at the Winter Games, a silver medal that shines like gold courtesy of Annelise Coberger.
-The fesity alpine racer placed second in the slalom event to become the first athlete from the Southern Hemisphere to win a medal at the Winter Olympics.
+The nation won its first medal at the 1992 Winter Games, a silver medal that shines like gold courtesy of Annelise Coberger.
+The feisty alpine racer placed second in the slalom event to become the first athlete from the Southern Hemisphere to win a medal at the Winter Olympics.